 In enterprise IT, there are pretty clear dividing lines between on-site and cloud infrastructure.
-The benefits and draw backs of each are numerous.
+The benefits and drawbacks of each are numerous.
 If I wanted to be grossly simplistic, I’d say on-site trades high capital expenses and lower utilization for lower latencies, easier compliance, and a gradually declining cost curve.
-Cloud infrastructure meanwhile has a fixed cost structure which can get expensive and lower latency, but you get the benefit of only paying for what you use, with nearly limitless scale.
+Cloud infrastructure meanwhile has a fixed cost structure which can get expensive and higher latency, but you get the benefit of only paying for what you use, with nearly limitless scale.

 Ideally, it would be nice to get the hands off, easy scaling, and on-demand pricing of the cloud, while still retaining all of the advantages of having your infrastructure on-site.
 HyperGrid thinks they’ve found a way to have your cake and eat it too.